microsoft/vscode-webview-ui-toolkit/CONTRIBUTING.md

 ### Create a Branch

 Create a branch for local development.
+Once that is complete, you can start making your changes locally.

 ```
 git checkout -b {branch-name}
 ```

-Now you can make your changes locally.

 ## Submitting Changes